KhaliqSalako/north-star/journals/louis_journal.md

 1. 3/1/2022

    - Today we had another very productive day of coding.
 We got our entire external API working with Google.
-We integrated Google search into our front end, and also integrated a map with our segarch results that displays the locations of the events for our customers.
+We integrated Google search into our front end, and also integrated a map with our search results that displays the locations of the events for our customers.
 We added some navigation to the website and also added photos based on the location search.

 1. 2/28/2022